 Use of technology in crisis:

 One of the biggest advantages of having technology in education is that information can be delivered from anywhere to anywhere.
-For example, in this COVID crisis technology has played an important part to continue education with the safety measures; online classes.
+For example, in this COVID crisis technology has played an important part to continue education with the safety measures; English online classes.
 It has also proven to be a great help to students with disabilities as it gives them more chances of learning.
 For example, students who suffer from any kind of communication disability can use sign symbols or pictures to communicate.

 One of the latest interventions that has arrived are electronic textbooks.
 Technology has made students independent as they are able to find and research with the help of technology.
 It has also made learning easy and information is easy to understand with the help of instructional videos.
 Interactivity in technology allows for learning through hands-on experience as well as through research and receiving feedback.
 This develops the interest of students in what they are learning and become more attentive to it.
 An interactive programme such as Google Maps or Google Earth can be used instead of a picture to study geography.